Armenian fedayi: World War I

 Boghos Nubar, as part of the Armenian Delegation, intended to expand the independent First Republic of Armenia.
-Thus, he might have elevated the number of Armenian fedayees who were able to fight in order to show that the Armenians are capable of defending an eventually large Ottoman-Armenian border.
+Thus, he might have elevated the number of Armenian fedayees who were able to fight to show that the Armenians were capable of defending an eventually large Ottoman–Armenian border.
 In reality, their numbers at that time were much lower, considering that there were no more than a few handful of fedayees in most of the confrontations between them and Kurdish irregulars or Turkish soldiers, even according to foreign accounts.
 Moreover, many of the fedayees were the same and reappeared in various places and battles.
 One should also note that many Armenian irregular fighters died defending regions of Western Armenia during the Armenian genocide.